Trump administration calls Poliquin’s Iran bill ‘unconstitutional’

 Days before demonstrations broke out in cities across Iran, the U.S. Department of Justice told congressional leaders that a measure sponsored by a Republican congressman from Maine to unveil the secret holdings of Iranian leaders is unconstitutional.

-U.S. Rep. Bruce Poliquin’s measure, approved last month by the House, would require the secretary of the treasury to identify the overseas assets of Iranian political and military leaders, including Ayatollah Ali Khamenei.
+U.S. Rep. Bruce Poliquin’s measure, approved last month by the House, would require the treasury secretary to identify the overseas assets of Iranian political and military leaders, including Ayatollah Ali Khamenei.

-But Assistant Attorney General Stephen Boyd, in a Dec.
+But U.S. Assistant Attorney General Stephen Boyd, in a Dec.
 20 letter, said Poliquin’s bill “would unconstitutionally intrude on the president’s authority to control the dissemination of national security information.”

-The issue has taken on a new urgency since a growing protest movement in Iran, the largest unrest there in years, has focused world attention on the regime and its Revolutionary Guards who controlled the country since the toppling of a dictator in 1979.
+The issue has taken on a new urgency since a growing protest movement in Iran, the largest unrest there in years, has focused world attention on the regime and its Revolutionary Guard, which have controlled the country since the toppling of a dictator in 1979.

-Poliquin, a two-term 2nd District incumbent whose bill still needs Senate approval, has often assailed Iran as “the world’s leading state sponsor of terrorism.”
+Poliquin, a two-term 2nd District incumbent whose bill still needs Senate approval, often has assailed Iran as “the world’s leading state sponsor of terrorism.”

 A member of the Task Force to Investigate Terrorism Financing, Poliquin had hoped that with President Donald Trump at the helm, the White House would take a different stand on the proposal than his predecessor had.